 Cyndi Peterson is the Program Director of the Diagnostic Medical Sonography program at Kent State University, Salem Campus.
 She holds a Master of Public Health from Kent State University and a Bachelor of Science in Applied Science from Youngstown State.
 Cyndi has a multidisciplinary background.
 She holds ARDMS registries in Ob/Gyn, Abdominal, Breast, Pediatric Sonography and Vascular Technology as well as an ARRT registration in Radiography.
 Cyndi has over 30 years of sonography experience and maintains an active clinical role as a sonographer at Southwoods Imaging.
 She has taught the OB/GYN review course for ESP since 2009.
 Her students appreciate her teaching style and approachability.

 David Adams is a renowned innovator in echocardiography practice, research and education.
-A cardiac Sonographer emeritus after working for 38 years at Duke University Medical Center.
-He has over 32 years of experience in registry reviews.
+He is a cardiac sonographer emeritus who has worked for more than 38 years at Duke University Medical Center and has over 32 years of experience in registry reviews.
 He is the recipient of the first ASE Sonographer Lifetime Achievement Award and a past recipient of the ASE’s Distinguish Sonographer Teaching Award.
 He is dedicated to helping students master the keys to passing their registry exams.
 As a leader in the field, David combines humor with clinical expertise in providing a practical approach to cardiac ultrasound.

 David has authored over 140 publications, including the Adult Echo Digital Loops and Echo Quiz Cards.
 Most importantly, David is known for his ability to teach echocardiography in a practical, informative manner – a technique that pays dividends for his students as they seek the RDCS or RCS credential.

-Steve Bernhardt is the Abdominal Sonography instructor.
+Steve Bernhardt is the Abdominal Sonography course instructor.
 He has been a Medical Sonographer since 1982.
-Educated at Oklahoma State University and the University of Oklahoma with specialties in abdominal, obstetrical, vascular and phlebology ultrasound.
+Educated at Oklahoma State University and the University of Oklahoma with specialties in abdominal, obstetrical, vascular, and phlebology ultrasound.
 His experience includes 21 years at Ochsner Medical Center in New Orleans, Louisiana supervising both the general and vascular ultrasound departments.
-Presently practicing sonography and owner of Vascular Health Imaging in Oklahoma City, Oklahoma.
-ESP faculty member since 1993.
+Steve is the owner of Vascular Health Imaging in Oklahoma City, Oklahoma and an ESP faculty member since 1993.

 Joyce Grube holds a Bachelor of Science Degree in Radiologic Technology and a Master of Science in Allied Health Education from The Ohio State University.
 Joyce is a private ultrasound educational consultant and an application specialist for a major ultrasound manufacturer.